Digital Video Articles, Tutorials, Guides & Q & A

 While video capture is possible via USB, you had better avoid

-these types of USB-only cameras, especially if you’re going to use them with an older computer.
+these types of USB-only cameras, especially if you’re using them with an older computer.

-Most of these cameras come with USB 2.0 connectivity and if you’re transferring video to a computer with a USB 1.1 port, then the transfer rate is going to be very slow.
+Most of these cameras come with USB 2.0 connectivity, and if you’re transferring video to a computer with a USB 1.1 port, the transfer rate will be very slow.
 In some cases, it may fail altogether.

-So, as far as possible, get a video camera with a Firewire port and to avoid technical glitches when capturing video to your computer.
+So, as far as possible, get a video camera with a Firewire port to avoid technical glitches when capturing video on your computer.

-But then there are ways to connect your camcorder to your computer through USB.
+But then there are also ways to connect your camcorder to your computer through USB.

 What’s the Big Deal About Firewire?